Belize

 1. Belize District

 Your trip through Belize usually starts in the Belize District, located in the east of the country.
-The capital of this district is Belize City, which is also the largest city in the country.
-This district also includes offshore islands such as Ambergris Caye and Caye Caulker.
-This district is also home to the Crooked Tree Wildlife Sanctuary, the Belize Zoo and the Mayan ruins of Altun Ha.
+The capital of this district is Belize City, which is also the largest city of the country.
+This district also includes the islands off the coast, such as Ambergris Caye and Caye Caulker.
+In this district you will also find the Crooked Tree Wildlife Sanctuary, the Belize Zoo, and the Mayan ruins of Altun Ha.

 Belize City and surroundings

-Firstly, you will arrive at Philips SW Goldson International Airport by international flight.
-The Airport is about a twenty minute drive from Belize City.
+You will arrive at Philip S.W.
+Goldson International Airport on an international flight.
+The airport is located about a twenty-minute drive from Belize City.
 Belize City is generally not a safe city to stay in.
-Unico Travel recommends that you immediately travel to Ambergris Caye or Caye Caulker upon arrival.
-Another option is to spend the night in a small-scale bed and breakfast in a safe neighborhood in the city or in the vicinity of the Airport in a hotel on the river in nature.
+Unico Travel recommends travelling on immediately upon arrival to Ambergris Caye or Caye Caulker.
+Another option is to stay overnight in a small-scale bed and breakfast in a safe neighborhood, or in a hotel by the rivier near the airport.

 Crooked Tree Wildlife Sanctuary

-Crooked Tree Wildlife Sanctuary is over 36.000 acres of consists of wetlands, savannas, lagoons and creeks.
-It is home to several migratory and local bird species.
-Crooked Tree Wildlife Sanctuary consists of shallow waters important to wetland birds, including the Jabiru Stork, the largest flightless bird in the United States.
-More than 330 different species of birds live in this area.
-You can also see iguanas, crocodiles, howler monkeys and turtles.
+The sanctuary covers over 36,000 hectares and consists of wetlands, savannas, lagoons, and creeks.
+It is home to various migratory and local bird species.
+Crooked Tree Wildlife Sanctuary features shallow waters, which are important for wetland birds, including the Jabiru Stork, the largest flying bird in the Americas.
+More than 330 different bird species live in the area.
+Additionally, you can see iguanas, crocodiles, howler monkeys, and turtles there.

 Ambergris Caye

-You can easily travel by water taxi or domestic flight to Ambergris Caye, the largest island in front of the coast of Belize.
-There is an relaxed Caribbean atmosphere.
-San Pedro is the only place on the island with many restaurants, bars and shops.
+You can easily travel to Ambergris Caye by water taxi or by domestic flight.
+Ambergris Caye is the largest island off the coast of Belize and has a relaxed Caribbean atmosphere.
+San Pedro is the only place on the island with so many restaurants, bars, and shops.
 Did you know that Madonna’s La Isla Bonita is about San Pedro?
-Bicycles and golf carts are available for rent to explore the island.
-In addition, from Ambergris Caye you can explore the underwater world of, for example the Great Blue Hole and Hol Chan Marine Reserve.
+Bicycles and golf carts are available for rent to explore on the island.
+Additionally, from Ambergris Caye, you can explore the underwater world of the Great Blue Hole, and Hol Chan Marine Reserve.
 You also have the opportunity to snorkel with nurse sharks at Shark Ray Alley.

 Tip!
 Fly over the Great Blue Hole by private charter for stunning views.